- Alginate, plaster and plaster bandages are being used more and more in a variety of applications. For instance:

-It is a common and dangerous misconception that plaster is used to make life-casts of actors' faces for use in special effects.
-Because plaster becomes rigid, it is difficult to handle and remove, especially from body hair.
-Because of its weight, it will deform the face.
+It is a common belief that plaster is used to make lifecasts of actors' faces for use in special effects.
+This is a dangerous misconception because the plaster becomes rigid and is difficult to handle and remove (especially from body hair).
+Another problem is the face may deform due to the weight of the plaster.
 We recommend artists use a prosthetic grade alginate.
 Alginate is a rubbery material derived from seaweed.
-Dental alginate can be used but you will only have 50 seconds of working time and you must use cold water which is uncomfortable.
-We recommend a "Warm-water slow-setting alginate" which has been buffered to set in about 5 minutes.
+Dental alginate can be used, but you will only have 50 seconds of working time.
+You must also use cold water which is uncomfortable.
+We recommend a "Warm-water, slow-setting alginate" which has been buffered to set in about 5 minutes.
 This gives you plenty of working time and because warm water can be used, it is much more comfortable to wear.
-Use plaster bandages as a "back-up" to the alginate and use the plaster only for the positive cast.
-If you are doing a full body cast you can use a high quality plaster bandage to pick up detail on the arms, legs and body.
-Use silicone or alginate in detail areas like the hands, feet and face.
+Use plaster bandages as a "back-up" to the alginate, and use the plaster only for the positive cast.
+If you are doing a full body cast you can use a high-quality plaster bandage to pick up detail on the arms, legs, and body.
+Use silicone or alginate in detail areas such as the hands, feet and face.

 Want more information?
 Check out our Article on Pregnancy Casting and other Life Casting